laumiulun/Compe/README.md

 Compe is developed using **Python 3.6.1**, please make sure the correct python version is used in-order for it to work properly.

 ### Getting Started ###
-The program will actively look for file with the name “config.txt” which contain the relative and absolute tolerance set by user.
-The same directory that contain the configuration files must also contain two data files, which must be named:
+The program will actively look for file with the name “config.txt” which contains the relative and absolute tolerance set by user.
+The same directory that contain the configuration files must also contain two data files.

-	“goldfile.txt”
-	“test.txt”

 ### Using Compe ###
 To run Compe, navigate to the directory where Compe is located and type: